TheGeekyGuy2049/To-Do/README.md

 # To-Do

 To-Do is a simple Android application that helps you make to-do lists with the ability to add a description for each task.
 Also, you can add subtasks if needed.
 To edit/add new subtasks, you just press once on the task.
 The application can follow your device theme automatically, and you can choose between dark and light mode manually too.
+You can reorder tasks by holding and move them up or down.

 The application is made with Material You design in mind, which means it supports dynamic color and a themed icon.
 Also, it supports the predictive back gesture.